-The limitation of post-hoc inference on the most vulnerable subgroup is well recognized.
-Due to subgroup selection bias induced by multiple comparisons, such post-hoc inference often leads to false positive results \citep{thomas2017comparing}.
-Although several attempts have been made to address the subgroup selection bias issue, existing procedures are either poorly grounded \citep{stallard2008estimation,rosenkranz2016exploratory} or tend to be conservative \citep{hall2010bootstrap, fuentes2018confidence}, as the latter is typically built on simultaneous inference which aims to control the family-wise error rate for all candidate subgroups.
-These conservative simultaneous inference procedures are usually undesirable in subgroup analysis, because they often yield false negative discoveries and have inadequate power to confirm the most vulnerable subgroup \citep{magnusson2013group, burke2015three}.
-In our context, because subgroup analyses need to be conducted in observational studies \citep{yang2020propensity,lu2018estimating}, the problem becomes even more challenging as subgroup treatment effects need to take possibly high-dimensional confounders into account.
-To address the above-mentioned issues, we provide new inferential tools to help assess the efficacy of the post-hoc identified subgroups from observational studies without having to resort to simultaneous inference methods, which are often too conservative to start with.
+The limitation of usual post-hoc inference on the most vulnerable subgroup is well recognized.
+Due to the winner's curse bias induced by multiple comparisons \citep{efron2011tweedie}, post-hoc inference often leads to false positive results \citep{thomas2017comparing}.
+Although several attempts have been made to address the winner's curse bias issue, existing procedures are either poorly grounded \citep{stallard2008estimation,rosenkranz2016exploratory} or tend to be conservative \citep{hall2010bootstrap, fuentes2018confidence}, as the latter is typically built on simultaneous inference aiming to control the family-wise error rate for all candidate subgroups.
+These conservative simultaneous inference procedures are usually undesirable in subgroup analysis, because they yield false negative discoveries and have inadequate power to confirm the most vulnerable subgroup \citep{magnusson2013group, burke2015three}.
+In our context, because subgroup analysis needs to be conducted in observational studies \citep{yang2020propensity,lu2018estimating}, the problem becomes even more challenging as we need to take possibly high-dimensional confounders into account in assessing subgroup treatment effects.
+To address the above-mentioned issues, we provide new post-hoc inferential tools to help assess the efficacy of the most vulnerable subgroups from observational studies without having to resort to simultaneous inference methods, which are often too conservative to start with.